 To get started, visit the Cloudbot dashboard.

-Streamlabs Prime is entirely optional.
+Streamlabs Ultra is entirely optional.
 Our core set of products like donations, Streamlabs Desktop, and alerts will always remain free.

-With Streamlabs Prime, users get a suite of supplementary features designed to increase the production value of their stream and boost audience engagement.
-To learn more about Streamlabs Prime, visit our website for more information.
+With Streamlabs Ultra, users get a suite of supplementary features designed to increase the production value of their stream and boost audience engagement.
+To learn more about Streamlabs Ultra, visit our website for more information.

 Merge Primary Account

 To begin, be sure you are logged in to your primary account.
 If you’d like to add another account, you can do so from the Account Settings page.
 After your account is merged, login, and navigate to Cloudbot to make sure it is enabled.